Interval Training or Endurance Training? What’s Better for You?

-You are a beginner runner
+1. You are a beginner runner

 Try running for short intervals followed by walking rests so you can recover.
 You can find a good program for beginners in our blog post “Go from Walking to Running with These Expert Tips!”
 Afterwards, you can begin with short endurance runs and gradually increase the distance.

-You want to improve your race times
+2. You want to improve your race times

-Half marathon and marathon runs
+A) Half marathon and marathon runs

 B) 5K and 10K

 For races of up to ten kilometers, you usually run at or above your anaerobic or lactate threshold.
 This is the level at which the oxygen breathed in is no longer sufficient to metabolize the accumulating lactate (lactic acid) caused by high-intensity exercise.
 This then leads to an exponential increase in lactate and a resulting loss in performance.

 Nevertheless, your base endurance is also important for fast times over short race distances.
 Tough training sessions are very hard on the body and require a lot of recovery time.
 The better your base is, the more training your body can handle and the less recovery time it needs after intense workouts.
 Or simply put, you can train harder and more frequently.

-You want to lose weight
+3. You want to lose weight

 The best workouts for losing weight are those that help you achieve a negative energy balance (where more calories are burned than consumed).
 High-intensity intervals are perfect for burning tons of calories in a short period of time.
 The high intensity of the workout puts a lot of strain on your muscles.